ericreeves/WindowsBox/boxstarter/README.md

-# Windows 10/11 Developer Machine Setup
+# Windows 10/11 Workstation Setup

 These are the scripts I use for bootstrapping and configuring my Windows workstation.